bob-friedman/data-sarscov2-genomes/reports/jn1_sweep_analysis/brief_report_4.md

 2.  **Stratified Analysis:** The analysis was repeated on a geographically stratified dataset, where the number of sequences from any single country was capped at a maximum of 20 per week to mitigate the influence of over-represented regions.
 3.  **Isolated Analysis:** The country contributing the most sequences to the dataset during the period of interest (early 2024) was identified.
 The analysis was then run a final time using only sequences from this single country.

+**1. Data Acquisition and Pre-processing**
+Sequence data and associated metadata for the SARS-CoV-2 JN.1 lineage, originating from submissions to the GISAID database, were acquired via a public build of the global phylogenetic tree (Turakhia et al., Nature Genetics, 2021).
+This build was constructed using the UShER pipeline for sequence alignment and phylogenetic placement.
+The dataset was filtered to include only sequences with complete collection dates and country-of-origin information.
+This curated metadata was loaded into a Pandas DataFrame (`temporal_jn1_meta`) for manipulation.
+A multiple sequence alignment was generated and stored as a memory-mapped NumPy array (`alignment`) for efficient processing.

+**2. Identification of Dominant Geographic Population** To investigate the source of a strong selective signal, the dataset was temporally stratified to isolate sequences collected on or after January 1, 2024.
+The frequency of sequences from each country was calculated for this period.
+The United States was identified as the dominant geographic source of submissions.
+Consequently, a country-specific subset of the main metadata DataFrame was created, containing only entries where the country of origin was 'USA'.

+**3. Temporal Frequency Analysis of Spike F456L**
+A longitudinal analysis was performed on the USA-specific subset to track the frequency of the F456L mutation within the Spike (S) protein.
+The genomic coordinates corresponding to codon 456 of the S gene were programmatically determined using a reference gene annotation file.
+The dataset was then grouped by epidemiological week.
+For each week, codons at the target position were extracted from the alignment for all corresponding sequences.
+Codons containing ambiguous nucleotides (i.e., 'N') were excluded from the analysis.
+The Biopython library was utilized to translate the valid codons into their respective amino acids.
+The frequency of Leucine (L) was calculated as the ratio of sequences encoding Leucine to the total number of sequences with valid codons for that week.

 **Results:**
 The three analytical stages produced starkly different results, telling a clear story of cause and effect.